TTonsing/ttonsing.github.io/dingdiang.md

 ***

 **Dingdiang:** (adj. )
-- something which is feeble
+- something which is thin and feeble
   --1. zawi
   --2.
 Pan
   --3. zang